mrnugget/monkeylang/content/_index.md

 ### What is monkey?

-Monkey is the programming language we build ourselves in <a href="https://interpreterbook.com">Writing An Interpreter In Go</a> and <a href="https://compilerbook.com">Writing A Compiler In Go</a>
+Monkey is a programming language that *you can build yourself* by reading through <a href="https://interpreterbook.com">Writing An Interpreter In Go</a>
+and <a href="https://compilerbook.com">Writing A Compiler In Go</a>.

+There is no official implementation of Monkey — it lives in these books and it's up to you, the reader, to implement it.
+First as a tree-walking interpreter, then as a bytecode compiler and virtual machine.

 It looks like this: